-This year will likely see more plant-based foods and sustainable packaging to wrap it in.
-Even more likely will be shorter supplies of, well, everything, leading to shorter menus, but longer creativity and fusion.
+This year has definitely seen more plant-based foods and sustainable packaging to wrap them in, as we are doing what we can to save our planet.
+We’ve also seen shorter supplies of, well, everything, leading to shorter menus, but longer creativity and fusion.

-These phantasms will arise in chain restaurants like Buca di Beppo, which should be easy, seeing as the elder Robert Earl owns those as well.
+These phantasms have arisen in chain restaurants like Buca di Beppo, which has been easy, seeing as the elder Robert Earl owns those as well.
 Wendy’s is following suit, planning 700 ghost kitchens over the next five years.
-Yelp now has a ‘Virtual Kitchens’ option to find ghost kitchens in your area.
-And Delish passed on the information that market research firm Euromoniter suggested this could be a trillion-dollar industry in the next ten years.
+Yelp now has a “Virtual Kitchens” option to assist in finding ghost kitchens in your area.
+And Delish passed on the information that market research firm Euromoniter suggested this could be a “trillion-dollar” industry in the next 10 years.

 While sustainable packaging may be the biggest focus for restauranteurs, the food industry is focused on plants — edible plants.
 These range from plant-based proteins to potato milk.

-In 2021, fast food chains rolled out Impossible Foods and Beyond Meat upon griddles from coast to coast.
+In 2021, fast-food chains rolled out Impossible Foods and Beyond Meat on griddles from coast to coast.
 Even as Meati jumped into the red mycological meat game, brands tended to move to the other white meats last year.

-After Gordon Ramsey presented his vegan bacon on TikTok in July, MyEats followed suit with a MyBacon that looks just as crispy and delicious as its porcine cousin.
+After Gordon Ramsey presented his vegan bacon on TikTok in July last year, MyForest Foods followed suit with a MyBacon that looks just as crispy and delicious as its porcine cousin.
 Plant seafood saw huge strides as well with Vegan Zeastar’s fresh “salmon” and “tuna” sashimi.

 Vegetarianism is truly dynamic now with incredible work from food engineers.
 Take plant milk, for example.
-Who needs coconut milk when there’s potato milk.
-Made from mixing boiled potatoes with the water they’re cooked in, apparently it’s pretty good, especially with the addition of its several other ingredients, including pea protein.
-DUG is a ‘potato-based’ milk available now in some European and Chinese locales.
+Who needs coconut milk when there’s potato milk?
+Made from mixing boiled potatoes with the water they’re cooked in, apparently, it’s pretty good, especially with the addition of several other ingredients, including pea protein.
+DUG is a potato-based milk available now in some European and Chinese locales.

-If you haven’t noticed the trend yet, there seemed to be a shift in the nature of the to-go containers handed off from eateries in the past year.
+If you haven’t noticed the trend yet, there seemed to be a shift in the nature of the to-go containers handed off from eateries in the last year or so.
 The national push toward sustainable packaging throughout U.S. urban centers seems to have been the last domino to fall.

-Whether they’re biodegradable straws or simple cardboard boxes, most restaurants are moving toward some sort of green casing.
-Healthy food and reusable or recyclable restaurant supplies are expected to be coming in 2022 for food establishments.
+Whether they’re biodegradable straws or simple cardboard boxes, most restaurants have moved toward some sort of green casing.
+Healthy food and reusable or recyclable restaurant supplies are more abundant than ever in food establishments.

 Limited but Creative Menus

-The “What’s Hot” news predicts menu streamlining will likely continue through 2022.
+The “What’s Hot” news predicts menu streamlining will likely continue.
 Restaurant Dive cites Hudson Riehle’s speech at the DoorDash Mainstreet Strong Conference.
-The senior vice president for research and knowledge at the National Restaurant Association said that simple logistics forced eight out of 10 table-service restaurants to shorten menus.
+The senior vice president for research and knowledge at the National Restaurant Association said that simple logistics forced 8 out of 10 table-service restaurants to shorten menus.
 These shorter menus can save labor costs and reduce waste.
 They can also lead to more creative options.

 Food & Wine-interviewed chefs showed optimism for fewer options.